 See all available passes, attractions & prices – Learn more.

 Visit the San Diego Zoo Safari Park to intensify your zoo adventure and journey to Africa and Asia without ever leaving San Diego.
-You’ll come face-to-face with giraffes, zebras, and lions as you tour this enormous wildlife preserve.
+You’ll come face-to-face with giraffes, zebras, and lions as you tour this enormous wildlife preserve (1,800 acres, to be exact!).

 The African Tram Safari, a relaxing 25-minute tour, is great for kids.
 The Tram Safari also includes access to the Conservation Carousel, a great alternative for younger children and a fun ride for all.

-Amusement park rides include “kiddie” attractions like “Elmo’s Flying Fish” and “Abby’s Sea Star Spin.”
+Popular park rides for kids include attractions like “Elmo’s Flying Fish” and “Abby’s Sea Star Spin.”
 Connect with your family at the place “where worlds connect.”

 Drawing millions of visitors from all over the world, this unique theme park is one of San Diego’s most beloved attractions.
 The park’s 50+ LEGO-themed rides are designed for kids but provide fun for the whole family.